openharmony/applications_applications_cangjie_wrapper/README.md

 As shown in the architecture diagram:

-Interface Layer
+Interface Layer:

+- Settings interface:
-- Query Time and Date: Provides developers with the ability to obtain current time and date settings.
+    - Provides developers the ability to query time and date: Developers can specify the display format of time and date, such as 12-hour format / 24-hour format.
-- Query Display Effects: Provides developers with the ability to obtain current display effect settings.
+    - Provides the ability to retrieve display effect settings.
+For example, developers can get the value of the screen brightness setting.
-- Query Domain Data Items: Provides developers with the ability to obtain specified domain data items, including device property shared domains and user property domains.
+    - Ability to retrieve data items for a specified domain, where domain data items include device attribute shared domain and user attribute domain.

-Framework Layer
+Framework Layer:

-- Time and Date Query Function Encapsulation: Based on the time and date data item query capabilities provided by the underlying settings component, implements the function of obtaining current time and date settings.
-- Display Effects Query Function Encapsulation: Based on the display effects query capabilities provided by the underlying settings component, implements the function of obtaining current display effect settings.
-- Domain Data Item Query Function Encapsulation: Based on the domain-based data item query capabilities provided by the underlying settings component, implements the function of obtaining specified domain data items.
+- Settings Function Encapsulation: Provides the ability to access system-related properties.
+This encapsulation layer is implemented based on the functionalities provided by Settings.

-Dependency Component Introduction in Architecture Diagram
+Dependency Component Introduction in Architecture Diagram:

-- settings: Responsible for providing basic settings application functionality, encapsulating C language interfaces for interoperability with Cangjie.
+- settings: Responsible for providing basic settings application functionality.
 - cangjie_ark_interop: Responsible for providing Cangjie annotation class definitions for API annotation, and providing BusinessException exception class definitions thrown to users.
 - ability_cangjie_wrapper: Responsible for providing basic capabilities of Ability or Application context, including accessing specific application resources.